 Yes (BC#011)

-Move nnpfc_uri_tag[ i ] and nnprf_uri[ i ] to be outside the conditional if statement based on nnpfc_purpose_and_formatting_flag? – agreed
+Move nnpfc_uri_tag[ i ] and nnprf_uri[ i ] to be outside the conditional if statement based on nnpfc_purpose_and_formatting_flag?
+Decision: Agreed

 Yes, move the gated syntax that contains nnpfc_uri_tag and nnpfc_uri just after nnpfc_mode_idc.
-(BC#010 item 1, JVET-AB0047 item 1) – agreed
+(BC#010 item 1, JVET-AB0047 item 1) Decision: Agreed

 Yes, keep the syntax elements just after the nnpfc_complexity_element( ) syntax structure.
 (JVET-AB0059 item 1) (it was commented that thisis conceptionally identical to 1.)

 Add a requirement to have nnpfc_purpose_and_formatting_flag equal to 1 when nnpfc_mode_idc is equal to 0 or 2.
-(BC#010 item 2, JVET-AB0047 item 2) – agreed for the URI mode, and in correspondence with v. it should only be mandatory for an SEI that is not an update of one that was sent previously.
+(BC#010 item 2, JVET-AB0047 item 2) Decision: Agreed for the URI mode, and in correspondence with v. it should only be mandatory for an SEI that is not an update of one that was sent previously.

 Consider allowing the use of Rec.
 ITU-T T.35 data as an additional alternative way of identifying processing to be applied for this SEI message, since T.35 data is already supported in the standard and can fulfil a similar purpose.
 (BC#020) – agreed in principle that this could be useful, requires clarification if this should become a separate mode, and text needs to be developed (S. McCarthy will provide first draft – see further discussion under JVET-AB0266).

 Specify a tag URI value (e.g., "tag:iso.org,2023:15938-17") indicating that the neural network identified by nnpfc_uri conforms to ISO/IEC 15938-17.
-(BC#024, JVET-AB0047 item 3) – agreed.
+(BC#024, JVET-AB0047 item 3) Decision: Agreed.
 It is noted that this would be followed by a second URI which contains the specific NNR instantiation.
 It would refer to the newest edition of 15938-17.

 Add and modify constraints for the case when nnpfc_mode_idc is equal to 2 to allow an update of a previously signalled NNPF.
-(JVET-AB0059 item 2) – agreed to allow an update also in URI mode, however it was commented in general that the meaning of “update” needs to be improved in the spec.
+(JVET-AB0059 item 2) – Decision: Agreed to allow an update also in URI mode, however it was commented in general that the meaning of “update” needs to be improved in the spec.
 (JVET-AB0047 has some editorial suggestions on that aspect)

 No, remove the external-means mode and the URI mode (the modes with nnpfc_mode_idc equal to 0 and 2).
 (BC#019)